 So if they aren’t the problem, is it modern business itself?

 Has it just become - with all of its technological bells and whistles, all its globalization and pricing pressures, all of its customer unpredictability and fickleness - just too unwieldy a beast for any small company to ever consistently ride?

 And concurrently, has accurate financial forecasting become equivalent to throwing dice?

 Or more disturbingly - is it not even worth doing as even when they do turn out to be accurate it just falls into the category of the blind mouse getting some cheese every now and then?

-Please let me be clear: on their own these factors do NOT make a business valuable.
+Please let me clear: On their own these factors do NOT make a business valuable.

 Rather, the right matrix of them, properly prioritized, IS highly correlated with businesses that attain high profit exit and investment outcomes.

 As an added bonus, these non-financial key performance indicators (KPIs) can be designed to be far more consistently predictable than traditional projections.